 This website provides

-- information for researchers and a place to share the results of research,
+- information for researchers and a place to share the results of research, see our documents page,

 - more on Clarence and his talents for those discovering him,